AdrienLE/AdrienLE.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Adrien Ecoffet.
-I am a research scientist at OpenAI.
+I am a research scientist at OpenAI, currently working on scaling large language models.
+In the past, I have also done research in reinforcement learning and AI safety.

-My research interests are reinforcement learning (particularly exploration and quality-diversity inspired approaches) and AI safety (particularly moral alignment).
-More recently I have been researching emergent complexity in multi-agent environments.

 Prior to OpenAI, I was an AI resident and then a research scientist at Uber AI Labs.
-Before transitioning to a research career, I was a software engineer at Quora.
+Before my research career, I was a software engineer at Quora.

 ---